 Mandy outlined the wide range of successful projects the Foundation is currently involved in, including:

-* Welcoming Emily Stevens from the beginning of August as the Women’s Football coordinator, following funding from the Medlock Foundation. £15k had been sought for 1 year but £30k over two years was awarded.
+* Welcoming Emily Stevens from the beginning of August as the Women’s Football coordinator, following funding from the Medlock Foundation over two years.
 Emily is hitting the ground running with two girls’ sessions this week.

 * Premier League Primary Stars project with 3 schools finished in July and the Foundation is waiting to hear about funding for next year, when it’s hoped the project can continue with 4 or 5 schools.